cube-js/cube/docs/Cube.js-Backend/Security.md

 2. The web server should generate an expirable cube.js token to achieve this.
 The server could include the token in the HTML it serves or provide the token to the front-end via an XHR request, which stores it in local storage or a cookie.
 3. The JS client is initialized using this token, and includes it in calls to the cube.js server API.

-If you are using the [REST API](rest-api) you must pass the API Token via the Authorization Header.
+If you are using the [HTTP API](rest-api) you must pass the API Token via the Authorization Header.
 The Cube.js Javascript client accepts an authentication token as the first argument to the [cubejs(authToken, options) function](@cubejs-client-core#cubejs).

 **In the development environment the token is not required for authorization**, but you can still use it to [pass a security context](security#security-context).